Cluster backup

 The name of the configuration section for the target cluster in pgBackRest (pgBackRest supports multiple stanzas, but in practice there will only be one for a Bridge cluster).
 This name could be inferred through the use of other configuration parameters, but putting its value here allows pgBackRest to be configured locally more easily.

-team_id string in EID format
+team_idstring in EID format in UUID format

 The ID of the team which owns the associated cluster.